Cubaris: Classification

 Cubaris was coined in 1833, from the type species Cubaris murina.
 In 1935, the genus Nesodillo was considered a synonym of Cubaris.
 Only in 1998 was Nesodillo re-established as a separate genus.
 The two genera still cause confusion when it comes to identification and classification, and there are likely species in each genus that belong in the other.
 Cubaris pronyensis, Cubaris plastica, Cubaris incisa, and Cubaris pacifica are a few examples of Cubaris species which were placed in Nesodillo at some point.

 In recent years Cubaris has become a wastebasket taxon, resulting in many species being placed in the genus even when they do not necessarily fit the original description.
 This has resulted in Cubaris becoming a vague genus that often strays from its correct description.
 Researchers have recommended a comprehensive revision of the genus.

 As pets

-Isopods considered part of the Cubaris genus are often in fairly high demand within the pet isopod hobby.
+Isopods considered part of Cubaris are often in fairly high demand within the pet isopod hobby.
 Many of the Cubaris species within the hobby are either undescribed or unidentified, and are referred to as "Cubaris sp.", though some have ended up being moved to other genera.
 One example of this is Nesodillo arcangelii, which was incorrectly identified as Cubaris sp.